top of page

 Towards

-If the commander calls "towards marker/rider line/sand line/letter/etc." the riders will start the move called going towards what was stated.
+If the commander calls "towards [marker/rider line/sand line/letter/etc.]," riders should initiate the move going towards the specified target.

 Dye

-When exiting from a dye line, continue forward straight onto the wall line.
+When exiting from a dye line, continue straight onto the wall line.

 Away

-If the commander calls "away from marker/rider line/sand line/letter/etc." the riders will start the move called going away from what was stated.
+If the commander calls "away from [marker/rider line/sand line/letter/etc.]," riders should start the move going away from the specified target.

 At Wall